 - A current fifth grade student, or a current sixth grade student if their elementary school ends in sixth grade

-- District schools offer a program or programs open only to students in the district where your family is zoned for middle school and, when different, in the district where your child goes to public elementary school.
+- District programs are open to students in the district where your family is zoned for middle school and, when different, in the district where your child goes to public elementary school.

-- Boroughwide schools offer a program or programs that are open to all students in your borough.
+- Boroughwide programs are open to all students in a particular borough.